 If you no longer require assistance or your assistance needs change, please submit an updated form at your earliest convenience.
 Students should submit an updated class schedule each semester that assistance is needed

 As required by law, personal information pertaining to student's disability will only be shared on a “need to know” basis.
 A listing of individuals with permission to view documentation will be posted with the documentation in a secure space.
 Documentation will be kept for seven years after graduation or departure from the University.

 Roosevelt University has been committed in its programs and activities from its inception to a policy on nondiscrimination.
 No person shall be discriminated against because of age, ancestry,citizenship, color, creed, disability, gender, gender identity, marital status, military status, national origin, parental status, race, religion, sexual orientation, source of income, unfavorable discharge from military service, veteran status, or as a result of being the victim of domestic or sexual violence in its programs and activities.

-The LSSP assists students with documented learning disabilities in their pursuit of a college education.
-LSSP services are provided to students on an individual basis.
-Meetings will occur once or twice a week with Academic Success Center staff.
-Emphasis is placed on the development of compensatory skill strategies and self advocacy skills.
+Services are available to students with documented learning disabilities to assist in their pursuit of a college education.
+Individual basis meetings will occur once or twice a week with Academic Success Center staff.
+Emphasis is placed on the development of compensatory skill strategies and self-advocacy skills.
 An additional fee is charged.

 Connect with the other resources the Academic Success Center offers.

 For more information contact the Academic Success Center